ezradiniz/Kaplar-Bot/README.md

 Kaplar Bot
 ==========

-A simple Discord bot for tibia players
+A simple Discord bot for players of Tibia

 ### Prerequisites